 BSIT Cares is a set of resources that have been established to protect the health and safety of our community at MUSC.
 Maintaining a safe environment allows students to focus on their education and get the most out of their time at the University.

-If there are concerns regarding a student’s own safety or the safety of others, please contact BSIT.
+If there are concerns regarding a student’s own safety or the safety of others, please Submit a form to BSIT.

 Behavioral Support Intervention Team (BSIT)

 The BSIT is designed to reach out to students who seem to be hurting or struggling, and to help maintain a safe campus by intervening when potential red flag behaviors are identified.
 Reporting issues of concern can assist the BSIT in connecting students with the appropriate resources.

 Being a student presents a host of challenges.
 Sometimes those challenges can result in a student needing help in difficult times.
 The BSIT works with students who need assistance with issues ranging from classroom disruption to threats of self-harm or harm to others.

 You can help keep MUSC safe.
 Recognize.
 Respond.
 Refer.
 Report.

 Be familiar with and acknowledge symptoms of distress.

 Privately initiate contact with a student displaying symptoms of distress.
 Express your concerns in behavioral, non-judgmental terms and listen to the student in a sensitive, non-threatening way.
 This action should then be followed by contacting any of the following BSIT members:

 Know your limits as a help-giver; only go as far as your expertise, training, and resources allow.
 When a student needs more help than you are able or willing to give, it is time to make a referral.
 You may suggest the student contact: